bm-github/owasp-social-osintlm/README.md

 ✅ **Robust Caching System:** Caches fetched data for 24 hours (`data/cache/`) to reduce API calls and speed up subsequent analyses.
 Media files are cached in `data/media/`.

+✅ Configurable Fetch Plan: Fetches a default number of recent items (e.g., 50), which can be precisely controlled per-target using an interactive prompt or a "Fetch Plan" in programmatic mode.

 ✅ **Offline Mode (`--offline`):** Run analysis using only locally cached data, ignores cache expiry, skipping all external network requests (social platforms, media downloads, *new* vision analysis).

 ✅ **Interactive CLI:** User-friendly command-line interface with rich formatting (`rich`) for platform selection, user input, and displaying results.